Cost: 45€ for a full night of 6 concerts. Multi-night passes are 80€ for 2 nights, or 150€ for all 4 nights.

 - Two parents paying for 2 or more children’s tickets

-Children from 10-16 are 17€, and children under 10 are free.
+Children from 10-15 are 20€, and children 4-9 years old are 9€.

-The original venues were the Nice Opera, the Casino on Place Massena at the epoch, and the final night wailed at the Negresco, where they jammed until dawn.
+The original venues were the Nice Opera, the Casino on Place Massena at the epoch, and the final night wailed at the Hotel Negresco, where they jammed until dawn.

 After a 23-year absence, the festival was reborn in 1971 in its current location, the seaside Theatre de Verdure and Place Massena.
 These years saw such greats as Ella Fitzgerald, T-Bone Walker, and Dizzy Gillespie.

-In retrospect we are all nostalgic for the festival on Cimiez, but at the time it was a problematic venue: the sound bled badly from one stage to another making a very disagreeable listening experience, the olive grove was very dusty and had terrible sight-lines due to all the olive trees, the neighbors hated it and did everything they could to make sound and time restrictions, the venue was too small so the ticket prices had to be high (up to 55€ for the best nights!), and there was no parking so we had to get up there and back packed like sweltering sardines in city shuttle buses.
+In retrospect everyone is very nostalgic for the magical ambiance the festival had on Cimiez, but at the time it was a problematic venue: the sound bled badly from one stage to another making a very disagreeable listening experience, the olive grove was very dusty and had terrible sight-lines due to all the trees, the neighbors hated it and did everything they could to enforce sound and time restrictions, the venue was too small so the ticket prices had to be higher, and there was no parking so we had to get up there and back packed like sweltering sardines in city shuttle buses.

 … So, in 2011, in a controversial move, the festival moved back down to where it started, the seaside Theatre de Verdure and Place Massena, enabling lower ticket prices, easy public access, and cooling sea breezes.

-- Back up to main Events in July page
+Back up to main Events in July page